evergreen-ci/evergreen/docs/Hosts/Spawn-Hosts.md

 If you need your host to temporarily ignore its sleep schedule, you can request a temporary exemption for your host.
-During a temporary exemption, the sleep schedule will not take effect at all, so Evergreen will not stop/start your host unless you do it manually.
-This is very useful if you have a one-off need to keep your host on without interruption.
+During a temporary exemption, the sleep schedule will not take effect at all, so Evergreen will not stop/start your host unless you stop/start it manually.
+This is useful if you have a one-off need to keep your host on without interruption.
 For example, if you're running a test overnight on the host and you don't want the host to be stopped, you can request a temporary exemption until tomorrow to keep the host on.
-Another example is if it's outside your working hours (and the host has already automatically stopped for the night for its sleep schedule) but you want to check up on something in your host, you can request a temporary exemption and then turn your host on.
+Another example is if it's outside your working hours (and the host has already automatically stopped for the night for its sleep schedule) but you want to check a file in your host, you can request a temporary exemption and then turn your host on.
 The sleep schedule will let your host stay on, and will ignore the host's sleep schedule until the temporary exemption ends.

 You can set a temporary exemption in the Spruce edit host modal: